CSOgroup/Lymphomoid-IF-pipeline/README.md

 In case you have doubts on to which .vsi file a .ome.tif file corresponds too, you can import the .ome.tif file in QuPath and compare it.

 ### Cell detection (i.e. segmentation)
-The cell detection script require few Python packages for basic file processing.
-They are all already installed as a Python virtual environment in _/mnt/data2/shared/Lymphomoid-IF-software/Lymphomoid-IF-venv/_.

-If you want to download and install them somewhere else, the required packages are listed in the file _requirements.txt_.

-1. To be able to access the packages you need to activate the environment using:

-   `source /mnt/data2/shared/Lymphomoid-IF-software/Lymphomoid-IF-venv/bin/activate`

-   or activate your environment if you are using your own personal one.
+1. If the environment is not yet activated, activate it using `conda activate lymphomoid_if`.

-2. Then you need to run the _cellDetection.py_ script, with the following required parameters:
+2. Run the _cellDetection.py_ script, with the following required parameters:
    * `--sample_names`: a list of _ImageName_ of the images to process, it could be 1 or many, separated by a whitespace (see example later).
    * `--dir`: the path of the _Quantification_ directory
    * `--channel_info_path`: the path to the .txt or .tsv file containing information on the image channels.
 The values must be separated by tabs.
 In particular, the file must contain a _Channel\_name_ and a _Cellular\_location_ (Nucleus or Cytoplasm) column.